Experimental Study on Reinforcement Learning-based Control of an Acrobot: EXPERIMENTAL RESULTS

-Using these configurations, the corresponding learning curves for the swing-up phase are shown in Figure ~\ref{fig:comparison1}.
+Using these configurations, the corresponding learning curves for the swing-up phase are shown in Fig.~\ref{fig:comparison1}.

-As expected, with a larger pendulum mass $\mathrm{C}_\mathrm{mass}$ the highest reward is generated.
+It can be seen in this figure that with a larger pendulum mass $\mathrm{C}_\mathrm{mass}$ the highest reward is generated.
 Consequently, the performance of the \textit{swing-up control} of the first pendulum is best for the considered cases.
 Applying the coarse discretization $\mathrm{C}_\mathrm{coarse}$, the learning curve is steeper than that of the ICO${}_\mathrm{exp}$.
 Subsequently, they overlap and strive towards the same value.
 A doubled episode length $\mathrm{C}_\mathrm{long}$ leads to a lower reward for the same learning duration, as can be seen towards the end of the 50th episode.
 The same applies to the fine discretization $\mathrm{C}_\mathrm{fine}$.
 In addition, the worst performance during the swing-up was achieved when using the extended action space in case $\mathrm{C}_\mathrm{idle}$.

 Analogue, the learning development during the \textit{hold phase} is shown in Fig.~\ref{fig:hold}.